zacanger/niddesa/text/generated-translations/mahaniddesa/04-sinhala-amazon.md

 [APZ 23.2] (#apz23 .2) {#apz23 .2 .ref .apz} "The Great Nerogi” is the Greater
-Arrived into the sanctuary, came into the sanctuary, came into the sanctuary I see those who have come to Nirvana who have come to be unpretentious.
+Arrived into the sanctuary, came into the sanctuary, came into the sanctuary I see those who have come to Nibbana who have come to be unpretentious.

 [APZ 23.3] (#apz23 .3) {#apz23 .3.ref .apz} "Conveyor View
 Is the Holy of Man” Images from Chakurconsciousness and View of Man